fluencelabs/nox/docs/src/frontend.md

 https://github.com/fluencelabs/fluence/tree/master/js-client/src/examples/fluence-sqldb

 # Acknowledgments
-Thanks to @nukep for his Llamadb (https://github.com/nukep/llamadb) that we used in this example!
+Thanks to @nukep for the Llamadb database (https://github.com/nukep/llamadb) that we used in this example!